Mo7ammedFarahat/cactus/doc/sa_refgraph_hackathon_2023.md

 All of the above is explained in more detail in the [Minigraph-Cactus Manual](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md).
 We are erring on the side of producing lots of different indexes, but it's usually easier than going back and regenerating any forgotten ones.

 Here are some details about the resources used.
-I'm running on 32 cores of a shared server with a slow network drive, so your times could be a bit faster.
-They are take from `hpr10.log` which lists the wall time and memory usage of each command in the pipeline.
+I'm on a big shared server using `docker run --cpus 32 --memory 250000000000` to emulate a smaller computer.
+This data is taken from `hpr10.log` which lists the wall time and memory usage of each command in the pipeline.
 The log for the full 90-way HPRC graph can be found [here](https://s3-us-west-2.amazonaws.com/human-pangenomics/pangenomes/freeze/freeze1/minigraph-cactus/hprc-v1.1-mc-grch38/hprc-v1.1-mc-grch38.log).

 1) Minigraph Construction : 106Gi, ~3 hours
 2) Minigraph Mapping : ~200Gi (max per-job 40Gi) ~2 hour